oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 $ mycli do something
 ```

-> Note: Spaced commands are backwards compatible so if you enable spaced commands for your CLI users will still be able to use `:` as a separator.
-This ensures that any existing scripts are not broken.
+> Note: Spaced commands are backwards compatible.
+So if you enable spaced commands for your CLI, users will still be able to use `:` as a separator.
+This ensures that any existing scripts don't break.

 ### New Help Output

-We’ve revamped the way help for commands is output to the terminal to make it both easier to implement and easier to read.
-You can see the difference between the old help output on the left and the new help output on the right in the screenshots down below.
+We’ve revamped the way command help is outputted to the terminal, making it both easier to implement and easier to read.
+See the difference between the old help output on the left and the new help output on the right in the screenshots below.

 <table border="0">
  <tr>